The Trails at Westlake 43-Lot Subdivision

 image of 43 detached residential lots with open areas and attached sidewalks

-The Land Use Review Commission hearing is scheduled for June 23, 2025., at 6:00 pm, City Council Chamber, 1 Descombes Drive
+The City Council hearing is tentatively scheduled for Tuesday, September 9, 2025., at 6:00 pm, City Council Chamber, 1 Descombes Drive

 Project Description